What are mist collectors?

-The modular nature of Aeroex Industries air purification systems allows great flexibility when it comes to outfitting the needs of specialty filtration applications.
+The modular nature of Aeroex Technologies air purification systems allows great flexibility when it comes to outfitting the needs of specialty filtration applications.
 Fume extraction in laser engraving, 3D printing, plastic welding, wet scrubber exhaust, mobile applications, odour and fume control, cold heading, stamping, heat treating, and parts washers applications can all be custom outfitted with Aeroex air purification solutions to control the release of undesired airborne particles such as mist, smoke, aerosols, fumes, odours, and exhaust.

 Mist collectors are vital for maintaining air quality standards in metalworking, commercial food production, as well as a myriad of specialty applications.
 It is no wonder why more and more businesses are seeking effective ventilation of unwanted airborne particles by opting for a mist collector machine that is compliant with industry air quality stands.

 How Do Mist Collectors Work?

 Many mist collectors work by using centrifugal technology where a rotating drum is used to intercept unwanted particles and merge into larger droplets that ultimately drain out of the unit.
 The disadvantage to centrifugal separation is its inability to separate fine mist particles.
 This is often supplemented with an afterfilter.
 The downside to relying on an afterfilter to eliminate fine mist particles is short filter life leading to diminished airflow.
 To maintain operational performance these mist collectors require frequent service with a high cost of consumables.